X

 10. MongoDB

-The database is often seen as an attractive option for developers that want to build applications without the constraints of a fixed schema.
+The database is often seen as an attractive option for developers who want to build applications without the constraints of a fixed schema.
 In addition to its document data model, MongoDB includes native support for graph, geospatial and time series data.
 MongoDB Atlas, a cloud database service offered by lead developer MongoDB Inc., also provides vector and full-text search features that can be used free of charge for development and testing in local environments.
 Other key features in MongoDB include multi-document ACID transactions, sharding for horizontal scalability and automatic load balancing.

 Common use cases: MongoDB is widely deployed for uses that include AI, edge computing, IoT, mobile, payment and gaming applications, as well as website personalization, content management and product catalogs.